kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ## Step 3: Define the Schema

 A GraphQL schema defines what kind of object can be fetched from a service, and what fields it has.The schema can be defined using **GraphQL Schema Definition Language**.
+Add the following code snippet in the **server.js** file.

 ```javascript